Install Managed Gateway API CRDs (Preview)

 Note

 If you upgrade your AKS cluster to a new minor version after installing the Managed Gateway API CRDs, the CRDs will automatically be upgraded to the new supported Gateway API bundle version for that Kubernetes version.
-For instance, if you upgrade from AKS v1.33.0 to v1.34.0 and previously had the Managed Gateway API installed for bundle version v1.2.1, the CRDs will automatically be upgraded to bundle version v1.3.0.
+For instance, if you upgrade from AKS v1.33.0 to v1.34.0 and previously had the Managed Gateway API installed for bundle version v1.2.1, the CRDs are automatically upgraded to bundle version v1.3.0.

 Prerequisites